 20 Things You Might Not Know About Garfield

-Everyone’s favorite lazy, lasagna-loving cat has been around since 1978, but Garfield is just as popular today as it was when it debuted as a comic strip more than three decades ago.
-The strip spawned a TV show, video games, two feature films, a number of books, and, of course, holiday specials—which you can grab to play anytime you want when the brand-new Garfield Holiday Collection DVD hits Wal-Mart on Tuesday.
-To mark the occasion, we sat down with Garfield creator Jim Davis to nail down a solid list of 20 things you might not know about the wisecracking feline.
+Everyone’s favorite lazy, lasagna-loving cat made his debut 40 years ago, but Garfield is still just as popular today.
+The comic strip spawned a TV show plus a number of video games, feature films, books, and, of course, holiday specials—not to mention one very memorable car window craze.
+We sat down with Garfield creator Jim Davis to nail down a solid list of 20 things you might not know about the wisecracking feline.

 “I didn’t want to tread on the fact that Jon’s a cartoonist because my biggest fear was getting a little too inside," Davis says.
 "That it would be a little too easy for me to write.
 I didn’t want to lose the readers just for my own enjoyment, or for a handful of peers.
 Also, I purposely gave him a job right off the top for the reason that The Adventures of Ozzie and Harriet never explained what Ozzie did for a living.
 Nobody ever knew because he was always in the house with Harriet and Ricky and David.
 Just hanging around.
 So I thought I would give Jon a job right off the top to avoid being asked what he does for a living in interviews.”

 3. GARFIELD WAS NAMED AFTER DAVIS'S GRANDFATHER, JAMES A. GARFIELD DAVIS ...

 ... who was named after President James A. Garfield.
 That’s quite a connection.
 Now just imagine a fat, wisecracking, lasagna-eating cat as the President of the United States of America.
 (Sounds like a dead-ringer for William Howard Taft!)